Chymyst/chymyst-core/README.md

 `sbt test`

-The tests will produce some error messages and stack traces - this is normal, as long as all tests pass.
+The tests will print some error messages and exception stack traces - this is normal, as long as all tests pass.

 Some tests are timed and will fail on a slow machine.

 # Build the benchmark application

-`sbt benchmark/run` will run the benchmark application.
+`sbt benchmark/run` will run the benchmarks.

-To build as a fat JAR, run
+To build the benchmark application as a self-contained JAR, run

 `sbt benchmark/assembly`

-Then run the benchmark application as
+Then run it as

 `java -jar benchmark/target/scala-2.11/benchmark-assembly-*.jar`